-Sokoban Colours is an online Sokoban puzzle game created by Chris Fortey, a web and software developer.
+Boxman Sokoban is a classic online Sokoban puzzle game with 100 levels to solve.
 Sokoban trains important brain skills including navigation and logical reasoning.

 ** After the Sokoban game pop-up window opens, click once on the game to select it.
 Then you will be able to move your character in the game.